-For more than 40 years, we have represented hundreds of victims of age bias in the workplace.
-Our recent results in age discrimination cases include a $3.5 million settlement on behalf a high-level Fortune 100 executive and a $2 million settlement on behalf of a physician-leader at a prominent Connecticut hospital.
+For nearly 50 years, we have represented hundreds of victims of age bias in the workplace.
+Our recent results in age discrimination cases include a $3.5 million settlement on behalf of a high-level Fortune 100 executive and a $2 million settlement on behalf of a physician-leader at a prominent Connecticut hospital.
 We have also partnered with AARP Foundation Litigation to advocate on behalf of older workers.

 Age Discrimination in the Workplace